MOEAFramework/MOEAFramework/docs/miscellaneousTopics.md

 ## Termination Conditions

 We typically run algorithms for a fixed number of function evaluations (NFE), but we can specify different termination conditions.
-Here, we set the max wallclock time.
+Here, we set the max wall-clock time.

 <!-- java:examples/org/moeaframework/examples/misc/MaxTimeTerminationExample.java [35:36] -->